rvhonorato/cazy-parser/README.md

 doi: 10.21105/joss.00053

+## Recommendation

+[`cazy_webscraper`](https://github.com/HobnobMancer/cazy_webscraper) provides broader functionality by integrating CAZy data with external resources (protein sequences, taxonomy, and structures) to build comprehensive local databases for large-scale analyses.
+It also includes additional features for taxonomic exploration and structural analysis that aren't available here.

 ## Introduction

 _cazy-parser_ is a tool that extract information from [CAZy](http://www.cazy.org/) in a more usable and readable format.
 Firstly, a script reads the HTML structure and creates a mirror of the database as a tab delimited file.
 Secondly, information is extracted from the database according to user inputted parameters and presented to the user as a set of accession codes.